-MET 480 - Senior Seminar in Meteorology
+MET 480 - Seminar in Atmospheric Science

-3 Credits The Senior Seminar in Meteorology is a capstone course intended for students majoring in meteorology and may include readings and presentations of current topics in meteorology, discussions, laboratory experimentation, and other preparation for employment and/or graduate school.
+3 Credits Seminar in Atmospheric Science is a Junior or Senior level capstone course intended for students with a meteorology major or climate science minor.
+The course may include reading and discussion of current topics in atmospheric science, as well as research, writing, presentations, peer review, field experience, and preparation for employment and/or graduate school.